 3. Pay careful attention to your relationships back home

-Now that you have both a fabulous pad and a group of bosom buddies, you want to share the great news with your loved ones back home.
-With Skype, Facetime, Snapchat, and a whole host of other platforms, there's no way that you'd ever drift apart from anyone, right?
+Now that you have both a fabulous pad and a go-to buddy group, you'll want to share the great news with your loved ones back home.
+With Skype, Facetime, Snapchat, and a whole host of other social platforms, there's no way that you'd ever drift apart from anyone, right?

 - Be patient and understanding.
 This goes for both you and your friends and family.
 While you, the intrepid traveler, should be able to express your new life, you should not monopolize the conversation.
 Your friends and family may be going through a different stage in life and their daily doings matter too.

-- Make an effort to schedule a specific time to Skype, or at least make sure you know the time differences well enough so that you're not calling at ridiculous hours.
+- Carve time to chat with friends and family.
+Make an effort to schedule a specific time to Skype, or at least make sure you know the time differences well enough so that you're not calling at ridiculous hours.

 Apartment, check.
 Friends, check.
 Strong ties back home, check.
 Now that you have the basics down, all you need to figure out is how to live in this new country.
 Keep in mind that there are many countries whose government offices move at a slower pace.
 This is when you learn patience, young grasshopper.